Due to maintenance work, our HR Management System might be inaccessible on

 TRAFFIC International is a charity and limited company registered in the UK.
 TRAFFIC’s head office, based in Cambridge UK, provides worldwide leadership, coordination, cross-regional and corporate functions.
 TRAFFIC’s local engagement is managed through programme offices operating under the auspices of the UK charity, with staff based in a hub office and at other strategic locations where necessary.
 Programme offices operate within a geographic area of responsibility focused on one or multiple countries where TRAFFIC aims to help deliver priority programme outcomes.
 TRAFFIC works in strategic alliance with IUCN and WWF on wildlife trade issues.

-Candidates are requested to submit a link to their portfolio of work in the cover letter.
+This is a part-time position with hybrid working possible, candidates are requested to submit a link to their portfolio of work in the cover letter.

 The Communications Support Officer – Digital will provide contribute to TRAFFIC’s organisational strategy by supporting the effective implementation of the communications strategy and programme deliverables.
 As part of the Communications Unit, the role will report to the Head of Communications however, close working with the Communications Support Manager will be paramount, as this role will be responsible for supporting the effective delivery of our International digital outputs and presence.

 This role will uphold TRAFFIC’s brand identity and values, provide creative digital design solutions, support communicators within the network and deliver outputs that influence and inspire change for our planet.